If you are looking for vintage farmhouse decor ideas you will love all the tips and accessories of this wonderful rustic style.

 Think of the right size that would have been used to hold farm produce.
 A soapstone sink will do well for most people.

 # Next, we have white kitchen cabinets and open shelves for placing everything you need.
 If you are short of space or have a small kitchen, adding a kitchen pantry will solve storage problems.
-I love the look of this one:

 # Another classic to have in a farmhouse kitchen is a wire basket and/or shelving.
 You can use them to store kitchen towels, aprons, and some groceries.

 # Add a touch of vintage rustic with kitchen canisters to keep food or just for decoration.
 Have a look at this selection of country kitchen canister sets.

 Rustic wooden flooring is good for the whole house but just perfect for the bedroom.
 You can decide to leave it plain and natural or bring in an old but clean carpet.
 Some stores stock antique mats and carpets to complement wooden floors so it should not be hard for you to shop for nice traditional designs.

 # Consider getting new bed frames, especially classic designs or wrought iron, and shop for vintage-themed quilts or bedspread for your bedding.
 You could also use grain sacks to create nice pillow covers.